lesleyrs/Client3/README.md

 ## quickstart for windows
 All you need to build for 32 bit windows is included:
 * tinycc (C compiler, built with `TCC_C=..\tcc.c` env var and some removed libs for smaller distribution)
-* libtommath mpi.c OR libeay32.dll for faster rsa
 * all 32 bit SDL dlls, only SDL1 works prior to windows XP and is always 32 bit unlike the others

-To build simply run `build.bat` in cmd to get the client.exe, it depends on the cache + SDL.dll, libeay32.dll, and optionally .sf2 soundfont/config.ini
+To build simply run `build.bat` in cmd to get the client.exe, it depends on the cache + SDL.dll, and optionally .sf2 soundfont/config.ini

 `build.bat -h` shows options, EG `-v 1|2|3` sets SDL version and `-c tcc|gcc|emcc` for system tcc, gcc, emcc

-SDL1 is default for tcc and old mingw-gcc to target windows 9x, but only SDL2/3 have sounds right now.
+SDL1 is default for tcc and old mingw-gcc to target windows 9x, but only SDL2/3 have sfx right now.
 This (unofficial) release doesn't require msys install: https://github.com/fsb4000/gcc-for-Windows98/releases. mingw-gcc 11 optimizations seem to only be slightly faster than tcc though.

 type `::perf` command ingame to see fps and lrucache size

 If the client fails to start you either aren't passing cli args and don't have a config.ini OR you are using a SDL dll for the wrong architecture.
-Delete them and it should copy during next build
+Delete it and it'll be copied during next build

-## Java client
-The 2004 jar is stored for comparisons, run with EG: `java -cp bin/runescape.jar client 10 0 highmem members` but:
-- there is no audio, it saves audio files for the browser to play which is no longer applicable
-- right clicking breaks past java 8
-- window insets on modern systems are causing the sides of the game to be cut off slightly
-- outside of windows it saves the cache to `/tmp` so every reboot you may have to redownload it
-- it only connects to localhost if it's not running as applet
-- server http port needs to be set to 80 (2004scape on linux defaults to 8888 right now to avoid sudo)
-- TODO confirm: to connect to local java servers on WSL from Windows you might need to add `-Djava.net.preferIPv6Addresses=true` when running client

 ## Platforms and Compilers
 To move the executable you have to take the `cache/` and optionally `config.ini`, `SCC1_Florestan.sf2` and `Roboto/` along with it.
 The consoles will load it from sdcard if they don't embed the files already.